Genovese basil is the most common variety of basil grown by both commercial and home microgreen growers.

 Step 10

-It's best to wait until the first true leaves are well developed.
-Unlike a lot of microgreens that are harvestable in the cotyledon stage, micro-basil will taste better as the true leaves mature.
+It’s best to wait until the first true leaves are well-developed.
+Unlike many harvestable microgreens in the cotyledon stage, micro-basil will taste better as the true leaves mature.

 You can let the basil grow.
-Many microgreens have a limited shelve life; not basil, let it grow if you want.
-Because it's grown in a tray, eventually it will need to be cut, but you might have up to 40-days before that's necessary.
+Many microgreens, not basil, have a limited shelf life; let it grow if you want.
+Because it’s grown in a tray, eventually, it will need to be cut, but you might have up to 40 days before that’s necessary.

 Harvest Tip

-To harvest, tip the tray about 45-degrees over a cutting board or a large plate and using stainless steel scissors, or a very sharp knife cut the basil microgreens just above the soil surface.
+To harvest, tip the tray about 45 degrees over a cutting board or a large plate using stainless steel scissors or a very sharp knife cut the basil microgreens just above the soil surface.
+See the process in the video below with Red Acre Cabbage microgreens.

 Only cut what you're going to use that day.
 Replace the growing tray under the light and let them grow so more.

 Genovese basil at the first harvest stage.
-First true leaves will only get larger.
+The first true leaves will only get larger.
 Basil has a long harvest period.

-In the photo below, you can see that the harvested microgreens have their second set of true leaves.
+The photo below shows that the harvested microgreens have their second set of true leaves.

 Simple Right?